kola-er/potato-orm/README.md

 ## Credits

-potato-ORM is maintained by `Kolawole ERINOSO`.
+potato-orm is maintained by `Kolawole ERINOSO`.

 ## License

-potato-ORM is released under the MIT Licence.
+potato-orm is released under the MIT Licence.
 See the bundled [LICENSE](LICENSE.md) file for details.